Fast-64/fast64/README.md

 ### Updater

-Fast64 uses [CGCookie/blender-addon-updater](https://github.com/CGCookie/blender-addon-updater) as it's updater.
+Fast64 uses [CGCookie/blender-addon-updater](https://github.com/CGCookie/blender-addon-updater) as its updater.

 It can be found in the addon preferences: